-- Heterogeneous multi-object auctions may be complex because of the possible dependences between the non-similar objects auctioned together (e.g. spectrum objects) - In simultaneous auctions bids are initially sealed and later (partly) posted by the auctioneer (e.g. spectrum) - In sequential auctions prices tend to decline in the later auctions due to fewer or poorer bidders (e.g. UMTS) - In double auctions the are multiple bidders and sellers which are treated symmetrically (e.g. stock exchanges) - Simultaneous ascending auction (SAA) is the most common approach for auctioning a set of spectrum licences
+- Heterogeneous multi-object auctions may be complex because of the possible dependences between the non-similar objects auctioned together (e.g. spectrum objects) - In simultaneous auctions bids are initially sealed and later (partly) posted by the auctioneer (e.g. spectrum) - In sequential auctions prices tend to decline in the later auctions due to fewer or poorer bidders (e.g. UMTS) - In double auctions multiple bidders and sellers are treated symmetrically (e.g. stock exchanges) - Simultaneous ascending auction (SAA) is the most common approach for auctioning a set of spectrum licences

-Simultaneous Ascending Auction Basics (1/2)
+Basics (1/2)